best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 or emailing us at [emailing us](mailto:ASAP@ons.gov.uk).
 ```

-This section of the guidance targets those who manage data analysis/science/engineering work in government
+This section of the guidance targets those who manage data analysis, science and engineering work in government
 or those acting as product owners for analytical products.

 It aims to help you support your team to apply the good quality assurance practices described in the wider